 Celebrities are often mocked for being talentless.
 Some are, some are not.
 A tribute paid to the young and beautiful by the rest of us, the circle of celebrity is paradoxically both very small and very open.From the outside the celebrity world seems to be a closed, charmed place, a marquee guarded by men with shaved heads and sunglasses inside which rock stars and footballers, actresses and princesses, all magically turn out to know one another.
 Yet what the sixties discovered was that celebrity must be open too in the sense of letting in new people from the streets, or it congeals into a resented elite.
 Modern celebrity has no time for a Samurai class or for haughty duchesses – it must be a fantasy island we could all paddle our way to, at least in theory.
 Cultural democracy rules, even while parliamentary democracy struggles.”
 (From A History of Modern Britain by Andrew Marr).

 I think the cult of celebrity has been given extra power in recent years by the mutual reception of Neptune in Aquarius and Uranus in Pisces.
 Each planet is in a sign that the other rules and Neptune and Pisces are both associated with celebrity.
-And Aquarius/Uranus reflects the increasing democratisation of celebrity.
-An aspect of this is that it almost becomes a virtue to have no talent (e.g. Victoria Beckham and Jade Goody): it shows that we could all do it.
+And Aquarius/Uranus reflects the increasing democratisation of celebrity, where it almost becomes a virtue to have no talent (e.g. Victoria Beckham and Jade Goody): it shows that we could all do it.